tractr/directus-sync/README.md

   it is sent to Directus.
 - `onSave` is executed during the `pull` process, just before the data is saved to the files.

+> [!NOTE]
-This function can be asynchronous.
-It receives the snapshot object and the Directus client as parameters and must return the snapshot object.
+> This function can be **asynchronous**.
+It receives the snapshot object and the Directus client as parameters and must
+> return the snapshot object.

 Here is an example of a configuration file that exclude some fields when loading the snapshot.
 This will be similar for the `onSave` hook.